If you’re considering going off the grid with your energy supply, you may wonder how off-grid solar power systems work.

 - Charge controller: A charge controller regulates the flow of electricity from the solar panels to the batteries.
 It helps to prevent the batteries from overcharging and ensures that they are charged efficiently.

 - Batteries: Batteries are used to store excess electricity generated by the solar panels.
 Deep cycle lead-acid batteries are commonly used in solar energy systems because they are designed to be discharged and recharged repeatedly.
+Nowadays LiFePO4 batteries are taking over the market because they are cheaper in the long-run.

 - Inverter: The inverter is a crucial component of a solar energy system because it converts the direct current (DC) electricity produced by the solar panels into alternating current (AC) electricity that can be used in your home or business.